hideckies/malsrc/Anonymity/TorThroughVPN/README.md

-# Anonymized Environment
+# Tor through VPN

 We need to make our computers redundant for things like OSINT for security research and dark web research.
-Although it is difficult to completely conceal our identity, here are some ways we can strengthen our privacy to some extent at home.
+Although it is difficult to completely conceal our identity, here are some ways we can strengthen our privacy to some extent at home with Tor over VPN.

 ## Setup